Greatest Film Scenes

 • when Bill was discovered to be an interloper, he was brought before the entire black-garbed court, and ordered to remove his clothes; the Mysterious Woman (on the second floor balcony) called out: "Stop!
 Let him go!
 Take me!
 I am ready to redeem him."
 Harford was freed and led away, while she sacrificially volunteered herself to be punished instead of Harford

-• upon his return home at 4 am, Bill came upon Alice and woke her up from a horrifying and lewd nightmare that she was having of experiencing an orgy ("Then there were all these other people around us, hundreds of them, everywhere.
+• upon his return home at 4 am, Bill came upon Alice and woke her up from a horrifying and lewd nightmare that she was having of experiencing an orgy: ("Then there were all these other people around us, hundreds of them, everywhere.
 Everyone was f--king.
 And then I-I was f--king other men"); later as he watched Alice from the kitchen, he realized how angelic, intelligent (with her glasses) and motherly she was, although just a few hours earlier, she had portrayed a prostitute-whore in her nightmare dream; in voice-over, he heard her repeat her rendition of the dream, as she smiled at him

-Right After the Nightmare
+Right After Alice's Lewd Nightmare

 The Next Day Bill Recalled Alice's Words